Authors' Licensing and Collecting Society

 The ALCS collects on behalf of its members and distributes to them royalties for, among other things, the photocopying of authors' works.

 The Authors' Licensing and Collecting Society (ALCS) is a British organisation that works to ensure that writers are fairly compensated for any of their works that are copied, broadcast or recorded.
 It has operated in the United Kingdom since 1977.
-From that year to 2016, the ALCS distributed over £450 million to authors, and at the end of 2016 had in excess of 90,000 members.
+From that year to 2026, the ALCS distributed more than £750 million to authors, and at the end of 2026 had in excess of 130,000 members.

 History

 ALCS was founded in 1977 after a long campaign in the United Kingdom by the Writers' Action Group (WAG) for writers to receive remuneration for the lending of their works by libraries.
 Then known as the Authors' Lending and Copyright Society, it was incorporated on 26 April 1977 to handle: